ray-project/ray/doc/source/serialization.rst

         A, serializer=custom_serializer, deserializer=custom_deserializer)
       ray.get(ray.put(A(1)))  # success!

+      # You can unregister the serializer at any time.
+      ray.util.unregister_serializer(A)
+      ray.get(ray.put(A(1)))  # fail!

+      # Nothing happens when unregister an unavailable serializer.
+      ray.util.unregister_serializer(A)

    NOTE: Serializers are managed locally for each Ray worker.
 So for every Ray worker, if you want to use the serializer, you need to register the serializer.
+Unregister an serializer also only applies locally.

    If you register a new serializer for a class, the new serializer would replace the old serializer immediately in the worker.
 This API is also idempotent, there are no side effects caused by re-registering the same serializer.